 In 2017, the EU and its Member States signed a statement on EU development policy, called the European Consensus on Development.
 Its primary goal is poverty eradication.
 The Consensus is based on the UN 2030 Agenda and the Sustainable Development Goals (SDGs).

 Participating in the EU development policy and its decision-making provides Finland greater opportunities than its size would suggest to shape the future of international development policy and to influence the implementation of development cooperation in different parts of the globe.
 At the same time, it is part of Finland’s multilateral cooperation.
 As an example of this, Finland attends international negotiations as part of the EU.

 The EU is a superpower in development cooperation.
 Its partners include about 160 countries, regions and organisations in various parts of the world.
-In 2017, the EU and its Member States allocated approximately EUR 76 billion for development cooperation activities.
-This accounts for more than half of all Official Development Assistance (ODA) in the world, of which EUR 17 billion of their development funding to developing countries through various EU institutions.
+In 2020, the EU and its 27 Member States allocated approximately EUR 67 billion for development cooperation activities.
+This accounts for almost half of all Official Development Assistance (ODA) in the world, of which EUR 17 billion of their development funding to developing countries through various EU institutions.

 Development cooperation is one of the shared competencies.
 This means that the European Union and each of its Member States practice their own development cooperation and development policies.
 The Member States’ development cooperation complements and supports the development cooperation carried out by the EU.

 The Member States agree between themselves about the common practices and principles that give guidance to the implementation of development policy in all EU Member States.
 Finland plays a part in this process.